-The eight flags that can generate an $\overline{\text{ALERT}}$ are NOR'd together, so if any of them are high, the $\overline{\text{ALERT}}$ interrupt latch is set and the $\overline{\text{ALERT}}$ output goes low (provided they are not masked out).
+The eight flags that can generate an $\overline{\text{ALERT}}$ are NOR'd together.
+When any flag is high, the $\overline{\text{ALERT}}$ interrupt latch is set and the $\overline{\text{ALERT}}$ output goes low (provided that the flag(s) is/are not masked out).

-Reading the Status 1 register will clear the five flags, Bit 6 to Bit 2 in Status Register 1, provided the error conditions that caused the flags to be set have gone away.
-Reading the Status 2 register will clear the three flags, Bit 4 to Bit 2 in Status Register 2, provided the error conditions that caused the flags to be set have gone away.
-A flag bit can only be reset if the corresponding value register contains an in-limit measurement or if the sensor is good.
+Reading the Status 1 register will clear the five flags (Bit 6 through Bit 2) in Status Register 1, provided the error conditions that caused the flags to be set have gone away.
+Reading the Status 2 register will clear the three flags (Bit 4 through Bit 2) in Status Register 2, provided the error conditions that caused the flags to be set have gone away.
+A flag bit can only be reset if the corresponding value register contains an in-limit measurement, or if the sensor is good.

-The $\overline{\text{ALERT}}$ interrupt latch is not reset by reading the status register.
-It is reset when the $\overline{\text{ALERT}}$ output has been serviced by the master reading the device address, provided the error condition has gone away and the status register flag bits have been reset.
+The ALERT interrupt latch is not reset by reading the status register.
+It will be reset when the ALERT output has been serviced by the master reading the device address, provided the error condition has gone away and the status register flag bits have been reset.

 When Flag 1 and/or Flag 0 of Status Register 1, or Flag 1 of Status Register 2 are set, the THERM output goes low to indicate that the temperature measurements are outside the programmed limits.
 The THERM output does not need to be reset, unlike the ALERT output.
-Once the measurements are within the limits, the corresponding status register bits are automatically reset and the THERM output goes high.
+Once the measurements are within the limits, the corresponding status register bits are reset automatically, and the THERM output goes high.
 The user may add hysteresis by programming Register 0x21.
 The THERM output will be reset only when the temperature falls below the THERM limit minus hysteresis.

-When Pin 13 is configured as THERM2, only the high temperature limits are relevant.
-If Flag 6, Flag 4 of Status Register 1, or Flag 4 of Status Register 2 are set, the THERM2 output goes low to indicate that the temperature measurements are outside the programmed limits.
+When Pin 8 is configured as THERM2, only the high temperature limits are relevant.
+If Flag 6 and Flag 4 of Status Register 1, or Flag 4 of Status Register 2 are set, the THERM2 output goes low to indicate that the temperature measurements are outside the programmed limits.
 Flag 5 and Flag 3 of Status Register 1, and Flag 3 of Status Register 2 have no effect on THERM2.
 The behavior of THERM2 is otherwise the same as THERM.

-Bit 0 of Status Register 2 is set whenever the $\overline{\text{ALERT}}$ output of the ADT7483A is asserted low.
-This means that the user need only read Status Register 2 to determine if the ADT7483A is responsible for the $\overline{\text{ALERT}}$ .
-Bit 0 of Status Register 2 is reset when the $\overline{\text{ALERT}}$ output is reset.
+Bit 0 of Status Register 2 gets set whenever the ALERT output is asserted low.
+Thus, the user need only read Status Register 2 to determine if the ADT7481 is responsible for the $\overline{\text{ALERT}}$ .
+This bit gets reset when the $\overline{\text{ALERT}}$ output gets reset.
 If the $\overline{\text{ALERT}}$ output is masked, then this bit is not set.